AnyBody/ammr/Docs/Examples_and_applications.rst

       results may occur that cannot be interpreted by anatomical or physiological considerations.

-Motion Caputure and gait analsysis
+Motion Caputure and gait analysis
 ----------------------------------